iamrishigandhi/COMP-4302-Assignment-4/README.md

 -   Keyboard keys (`t`, `l`, `r`, `a`, `p`) toggle visibility of various light sources.
 -   GUI buttons allow for visual toggling of light sources and adjusting ambient light intensity.

+### 9. Video competition
+- Produce a video that is meant to be distributed to the public, where you explain how to achieve one of the features of your assignment in a tutorial style.
+The winners of the competition (up to three participants will be chosen) will earn 15% extra points, will be featured in class, and will earn bragging rights.
+- Here is the link to the [Youtube Video]() for my submission.

 # Total Grade Aimed For: 100%